-Areas of stability within the Sawmill Well Park Sector Development Plan Focus Area and surroundings include:
+Areas of stability within the Sawmill Well Park Sector Development Plan Area and surrounds include:

-- Cultural and civic facilities including museums, Old Town Plaza, San Felipe de Neri Church complex, the Indian Pueblo Cultural Center, and Tiguex Park. - Existing commercial district containing hotels, Old Town retail centers, and other commercial uses. - Residential neighborhoods located in the northwest and southeast quadrants of the area. - Industrial uses including the UPS distribution center, Public Service of New Mexico utility property south of I-40, and industrial and officewarehouse property that owners desire to retain in existing uses. - The new Social Security and State office buildings located on 18th Street.
+- Cultural and civic facilities including museums, Old Town Plaza, San Felipe de Neri Church complex, the Indian Pueblo Cultural Center, and Tiguex Park. - Existing commercial area district containing hotels, Old Town retail centers, and other commercial uses. - Residential neighborhoods located in the northwest and southeast quadrants of the area. - Industrial uses including the UPS distribution center, Public Service of New Mexico utility property south of I-40, and industrial and officewarehouse property which owners desire to retain in existing uses. - The new Social Security and State office buildings located on 18th Street.

-Areas of Expected Redevelopment
+Areas of Expected Redevelopment.

-Areas of change are those areas that are undergoing development and redevelopment, some vacant parcels, and areas with a potential effective demand for redevelopment.
+Areas of change are those areas that are undergoing new development and redevelopment, some vacant parcels, and areas with a potential effective demand for redevelopment.
 As shown in Figure 2, these areas include the following approved or proposed developments:

-- Sawmill Community Land Trust has sponsored several real estate developments including the Arbolera de Vida single-family project, planned senior housing, Sawmill Lofts, and local economic developmentrelated structures. - A portion of the McClain property is undergoing planning for use by ACCION New Mexico for their offices and a small business development center. - Sawmill Village is an approved mixed-use development comprised of livework units, commercial, and restaurant uses in an "artisan village".
-This development involves expansion of a detention pond on its northwest edge. - The Cheshire industrial site just to the north of Sawmill Village is for sale and expected to redevelop as a non-industrial, mixed-use site. - The Cielo at Sawmill project, in the southeast portion, was proposed for mixed-density residential development.
-This project has been withdrawn but a similar redevelopment project is anticipated in the future.
+- Sawmill Community Land Trust has sponsored several real estate developments including the Arbolera de Vida single-family project, planned senior housing, Sawmill Lofts, and local economic developmentrelated structures. - The McClain property is undergoing planning for live-work development. - Sawmill Village is an approved mixed-use development comprised of livework units, commercial, and restaurant uses in an "artisan village" environment.
+This development involves expansion of a detention pond on its northwest edge.